Chemical Breakdown: Differences Between Cleaning and Disinfecting

 However, a key part of the above recommendation is performing the cleaning process in conjunction with either disinfecting or sanitizing.

-Too often, and many times without realizing, people use the terms “cleaning,” “sanitizing,” and “disinfecting” interchangeably, but these words carry distinct differences when referring to product and process efficacy.
+Too often, and many times without realizing, people use the terms “cleaning,” “sanitizing,” and “disinfecting” interchangeably, but these words carry distinct and critical differences when referring to product and process efficacy.

 In truth, “cleaning” technically does not kill any germs on a surface or object.
-Yep, that’s right.
-Cleaning does not kill germs.
+Yep, that’s right — cleaning alone does not kill germs.

 Now, one might ask themself, “So, what is cleaning, and why is it important?”